vidartf/jupyterlab_discovery/docs/source/extension-authors.rst

 ------------------

-If your package depends on the presence of one or more packages in the kernel, or an a notebook server extension, you can indicate this to jupyterlab-discovery by adding metadata to your package.json file.
+If your package depends on the presence of one or more packages in the kernel, or a notebook server extension, you can indicate this to jupyterlab-discovery by adding metadata to your package.json file.
 The full options available are::